kn/scrollable/README.md

 ## Rotatable

-A DOM with `rotatable` class rotates left or right when page is scrolled.
+A DOM with `rotatable` class rotates left or right when the page is scrolled.

 Data attributes: